nashwaan/xml-js/README.md

                        Conversion type xml->json or json->xml will be inferred from file extension.

 Options:
-  --help               Display help content.
+  --help, -h           Display help content.
-  --version            Display number of this module.
+  --version, -v        Display number of this module.
   --out                Output file where result should be written.
   --spaces             Specifies amount of space indentation in the output.
   --full-tag           XML elements will always be in <a></a> form.